Practitioner & Volunteers

 The Neglect Strategy is a document to establish strategic aims, objectives and priorities for Solihull’s approach to tackling neglect.
-This strategy is being reviewed and 20 multi-agency practitioners and managers attended a workshop to start this process on 28th March 2017.
+This strategy was reviewed with a range of multi-agency practitioners and managers before being agreed by the Board in 2017.

 Neglect is the most common reason for a child to be on a child protection plan in England.
 Providing Early Help can prevent children suffering unnecessary harm and the NSPCC have produced 2 reports that give consideration to this:

 In the child's time:professional responses to neglect is a OFSTED report that explores the effectiveness of arrangements to safeguard children who experience neglect, with a particular focus on children aged 10 years and under.